MattScarthSaunders/auto-form-test/README.md

 - Network timeouts
 - Page load failures
-- API communication errors
 - Browser initialization issues
 - Form interaction errors
 - Cookie popup handling errors

 All errors are logged and returned in the result object.

-## Security Considerations

-- Use environment variables for sensitive configuration
-- Implement proper API authentication
-- Consider rate limiting for target websites
-- Respect robots.txt and website terms of service
-- Use headless mode in production

 ## Troubleshooting